DEC's Role and Responsibilities

 Why attend a public hearing?

 It's your opportunity to be heard.
 A public hearing is the forum for citizen input into a particular development proposal or revisions to DEC regulations.
 The DEC is legally required to hold public hearings on certain development proposals and on revisions to DEC regulations.
-The public hearing is the forum for the DEC to consider comments made by a developer, the DEC's consultants, town officials and staff, and citizens.
-After hearing all of these comments (either in written or verbal form) the DEC renders its decision.
+The public hearing is the forum for the DEC to consider comments made by a developer, the DEC's consultants, town officials and staff, and citizens (either in written or verbal form).
+As long as the hearing remains open, new evidence can be presented for review by the DEC.
+After the hearing is closed, no additional information can be presented to the DEC.
+Once the hearing is closed, the DEC deliberates on the evidence presented and then votes to deny, approve, or approve with conditions the proposal.

 What is a public meeting?